Help Us Save a Tourism Elephant From Abuse

 Please Sign Petition Below

-Will we be the generation that allows elephants to become extinct?
+Will we be the generation that lets elephants become extinct?

-A shocking 96 African elephants are killed every day for their ivory.
-That is 36,000 elephants a year.
-At this rate, African elephants could be extinct in the wild in only 8 years.
+A shocking 20,000 elephants are killed every year for their ivory.
+Scientists and conservationists agree that at this rate, both African and Asian elephants will be extinct in the wild within our lifetime.

-Ivory is so valuable on the black market that organized terrorism syndicates such as the Lord’s Resistance Army are now committing mass slaughter using helicopters, night-vision goggles and AK-47 rifles.
+Ivory is so valuable on the black market that organized terrorism syndicates such as the Lord’s Resistance Army are committing mass slaughter using helicopters and AK-47 rifles.
 In 1980 Africa had more than 1.3 million elephants – today it has approximately 415,000.
-In less than 40 years, 70% of elephants have disappeared.
+In less than 40 years, 70% of our elephants have disappeared.

 In 1989, the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) made it illegal to sell elephant ivory internationally.
 But each country makes its own laws regarding the sale of ivory within their borders.
-When domestic trade is allowed, it permits illegal ivory (poached after 1989) to be sold along with legal ivory because it is difficult to differentiate between old and new ivory without extensive and costly testing.
-We feel the implementation of new regulations and laws to help further curb the illegal trade in Canada is necessary, as outlined in Solicitor General, Mike Farnworth’s private member’s bill, M234 – Banning the Sale of Ivory and Rhinoceros Horns Act, 2016.
-We believe that legislation can be crafted to protect both the African elephant and the indigenous trade of narwhal and walrus in our country.
-The only way to protect elephants from extinction is to ban ALL ivory trade.
+When domestic trade is allowed it permits illegal ivory (poached after 1989) to be sold along with legal ivory because it’s difficult to differentiate between old and new ivory without extensive and costly testing.
+The only way to protect elephants from extinction is to ban ALL elephant ivory trade.

-Let’s make Canada emerge as one of the many countries who are changing their policies to benefit the survival of the African elephant and rhino.
+Let’s make Canada one of the many countries changing their laws to allow the survival of the world’s largest mammal before it’s too late.
+Sign for an #ivoryfreecanada.

 Our new campaign spreads awareness of the damage suffered by elephants ridden in the tourist industry.
 Please ‘Ride a Bike’ to help us rescue a tourism elephant so it can retire at the Elephant Nature Park.